wazuh/wazuh-documentation/source/getting-started/components/wazuh-indexer.rst

 An index is composed of documents.
 For the indices above, documents are individual alerts, archived events, the Wazuh agents status-related data or the Wazuh manager performance-related data.

 A Wazuh index is divided into one or more shards, and each shard can optionally have one or more replicas.
 Each primary and replica shard is an individual Lucene index.
 Thus, a Wazuh index is made up of many Lucene indexes.
 When a search is run on a Wazuh index, the search is executed on all the shards in parallel and the results are merged.
-Dividing Wazuh indexes into multiple shards and replicas is used in multi-node Wazuh indexer clusters with the purpose of scaling out searches and for high availability.
-Single-node Wazuh indexer clusters normally have only one shard per index and no replicas.
+Dividing Wazuh indexes into multiple shards and replicas is used in multi-node Elasticsearch clusters with the purpose of scaling out searches and for high availability.
+Single-node Elasticsearch clusters normally have only one shard per index and no replicas.

-You interact with the Wazuh indexer clusters using the REST API, which offers a lot of flexibility.
+You interact with the Elasticsearch clusters using the REST API, which offers a lot of flexibility.
 You can perform searches, add or delete documents, modify indices, and more.